tobek/laminae/notes.md

         * 217. All the falling rain is caught.
         * 204. By looking for the origins of things we deceive ourselves about their inevitability.
 Things that did not happen also have origins
         * 38. The world is not what anyone wished for, but it's what everyone wished for
+        * 62. The fire doesn’t know where all that smoke came from.

+My deere doghter Venus," quod Saturne,
+"My cours, that hath so wyde for to turne,
+Hath moore power than woot any man.
+Myn is the drenchyng in the see so wan,
+Myn is the prison in the derke cote,
+Myn is the stranglyng and hangyng by the throte,
+The murmure, and the cherles rebellyng,
+The groynynge, and the pryvee empoysonyng.
+I do vengeance and pleyn correccioun,
+Whil I dwelle in the signe of the leoun.
+Myn is the ruyne of the hye halles,
+The fallynge of the toures and of the walles
+---chaucer canterbury tales, knights' tale

 Whereto the almighty answered, not displeased.
 A nice and subtle happiness I see